 My lecturers were the most amazing people; they really care so much about their students.
 I wouldn’t be where I am today without them; they have opened so many doors for me.

 In 2016, I did an overseas exchange at the University of California San Diego.
 While I was there, one of my lecturers asked me to attend the PRSA International Conference in Indianapolis and collect an award on behalf of Waikato Management School.
 The conference was amazing; it showed me what was possible in the PR industry and made me set my sights higher.

 After that I became actively involved with the Management Communication Students Association (MCSA), which organises field trips and networking events for students at Waikato to meet PR professionals.
 As president of MCSA, I learned an incredible amount about leadership, teamwork, and how to bring out the best in other people.

 A highlight of my BCS degree was a paper where we got to design, research and execute a real-life communication campaign for the Friends of Hamilton Gardens, with the goal of trying to increase and diversify their membership base.
 The paper was very practical and hands-on, pulling together everything we had learnt over the past three years.

-I also undertook a paid internship at Porter Novelli in Auckland, after being awarded the Joseph Peart Scholarship.
+Then I undertook a paid internship at Porter Novelli, an internationally networked PR agency in Auckland, after being awarded the Joseph Peart Scholarship.